The Doctor and Student: Argument

 The work is organized into two dialogues between a doctor of divinity and a student of law.
 The first describes English law, arguing for a robust form of parliamentary supremacy.
 The second describes the relation between statute and common law, on the one hand; and ecclesiastical law, on the other.
 Hanson divides the argument differently.
 First, according to Hanson, Doctor and Student establishes a typology of law, identifying its "types and sources".
 Second, it embarks on an extensive discussion of equity.

 In Doctor and Student, St. Germain begins by describing the law eternal, or the divine source from which all laws are derived.
 The laws derived from this, in turn, he divides into "the law of God", i.e. revelation; "the law of man," i.e. positive law; and "the law of reason".
 The law eternal is manifested in the three kinds of temporal laws.
 Later in the work, St. Germain outlines six sources of English law: the laws of God, the laws of reason, "general" and "local" custom, maxim, and statute.

 Schoek argues that St. Germain, in Doctor and Student, "was doing nothing less than challenging the traditional system of canon law".
 This is evidently due in part to the radical conclusion of the work: according to Hanson, the book advances a legal theory that "subordinate[s] all law to regal authority".
 Sale suggests that the work involves a "challenge" by the eponymous doctor and student to the common law "from the perspective of conscience".
 This was a somewhat bizarre critical stance, because at the time the common law and equity were enforced by different courts in England; the Court of Chancery (since abolished) was where matters of conscience and fairness were most relevant to the adjudication of disputes, whereas the common law courts concerned themselves with a stricter application of legal precedent.

 Reception

 Thomas More, in Apology and The Debellation of Salem and Bizance, responded negatively to Doctor and Student.
 St. Germain delivered a rebuttal in 1533.

 Doctor and Student was relied on by English law students until the advent of Blackstone's Commentaries on the Laws of England in 1765.

+The publication of Doctor and Student is recognized by modern scholars as the transition point where the Court of Chancery began to evolve from a court of conscience into a court of equity.

 Charles Howard McIlwain describes Doctor and Student as "probably the most valuable source of our knowledge concerning the relation of the law of nature to the law of England in the late mediaeval or early modern times".